MichaelMacaulay/zksync-subgraph-docs/subgraph-tut.md

 # The Graph

-Getting historical data on a smart contract can be frustrating when building a dapp.
-[The Graph](https://thegraph.com/) provides an easy way to query smart contract data through APIs known as subgraphs.
-The Graph’s infrastructure relies on a decentralized network of indexers, enabling your dapp to become truly decentralized.
+Getting historical data on smart contracts can be frustrating when building a dapp.
+[The Graph](https://thegraph.com/) offers a powerful way to query smart contract data with open APIs known as subgraphs.
+Subgraphs can be created or queried by anyone, making the data available to the entire ecosystem!
+The Graph is powered by hundreds of independent Indexers, enabling your dapp to become truly decentralized.

 ## Quick Start

-These subgraphs only take a few minutes to set up.
-To get started, follow these three steps:
+Subgraphs index emitted events by default (but more functionality can be added later).
+A subgraph can be created in just a few minutes by following these steps:

-1. Initialize your subgraph project
+1. Initialize your subgraph
-2. Deploy & Publish
+2. Publish your subgraph to The Graph Network
-3. Query from your dapp
+3. Query from your dapp with your unique API key

 Pricing:
+ - You receive 100,000 free queries per month.
- - The rate-limited test endpoints in Studio are free.
+ - The rate-limited test endpoints in [Subgraph Studio](https://thegraph.com/studio/) are free.
- - API calls for the decentralized network are pay-per-use at $4 per 100K queries. **The first 100K queries are free!**
+ - After your first 100,000 queries, it will cost $4 per 100k additional queries.

-Here’s a step by step walk through:
+Here is a step by step walk through:

-## 1. Initialize your subgraph project
+## 1. Initialize your subgraph

 ### Create a subgraph on Subgraph Studio⁠